-- BC1 AASB 105X Budgetary Reporting arises from the Australian Accounting Standards Board's deliberations of the proposals in ED 212 Not-for-Profit Entities within the General Government Sector (issued in June 2011) relating to budgetary reporting. - BC2 This is not an area in which the IASB has developed an IFRS.
-The Board considered IPSAS 24 Presentation of Budget Information in Financial Statements and concluded that it does not provide an appropriate basis for budgetary reporting in the Australian environment, particularly because it gives primacy to the budget basis of presentation and classification over the accounting basis of presentation and classification and contemplates explanations of variances being disclosed outside the financial report. - BC3 Consistent with its general approach of issuing topic-based rather than industry-based standards, the Board decided to locate budgetary reporting requirements for not-for-profit entities within the GGS in a separate topic-based Standard.
-Accordingly, the Board also decided to relocate the budgetary reporting requirements from paragraphs 59-65 of AASB 1049 Whole of Government and General Government Sector Financial Reporting1 (without substantive amendment) into AASB 105X.
-Hence, the Board issued, at the same time as AASB 105X, AASB 2012-XX Amendments to AASB 1049 - Relocation of Budgetary Reporting Requirements to remove the budgetary reporting requirements for each government's whole of government and GGS from AASB 1049. - BC4 As explained in paragraphs BC7 and BC12 below, the Board decided that the principles underpinning the budgetary reporting requirements in AASB 1049 should apply to not-for-profit entities within the GGS.
-Accordingly, in AASB 105X, the budgetary reporting requirements that were in AASB 1049 are integrated with the budgetary reporting requirements for not-for-profit entities within the GGS.
+- BC1 AASB 1055 Budgetary Reporting arises from the Australian Accounting Standards Board's deliberations of the proposals in Exposure Draft ED 212 Not-for-Profit Entities within the General Government Sector (issued in June 2011) relating to budgetary reporting. - BC2 This is not an area in which the International Accounting Standards Board (IASB) has developed an International Financial Reporting Standard (IFRS).
+The Board considered the International Public Sector Accounting Standards Board's IPSAS 24 Presentation of Budget Information in Financial Statements and concluded that it does not provide an appropriate basis for budgetary reporting in the Australian environment, particularly because it gives primacy to the budget basis of presentation and classification over the accounting basis of presentation and classification and contemplates explanations of variances being disclosed outside the financial report. - BC3 Consistent with its general approach of issuing topic-based rather than industry-based standards, the Board decided to locate budgetary reporting requirements for not-for-profit entities within the GGS in a separate topic-based Standard.
+Accordingly, the Board also decided to relocate the budgetary reporting requirements from paragraphs 59-65 of AASB 1049 Whole of Government and General Government Sector Financial Reporting (without substantive amendment) into AASB 1055.
+Hence, the Board issued, at the same time as AASB 1055, AASB 2013-1 Amendments to AASB 1049 Relocation of Budgetary Reporting Requirements to remove the budgetary reporting requirements for each government's whole of government and GGS from AASB 1049. - BC4 As explained in paragraphs BC7 and BC12 below, the Board decided that the principles underpinning the budgetary reporting requirements in AASB 1049 should apply to not-for-profit entities within the GGS.
+Accordingly, in AASB 1055, the budgetary reporting requirements